Closed approximate subgroups: compactness, amenability and approximate lattices: A closed-approximate-subgroup theorem

 \end{proof}

 Lemma \ref{Lemma: Closed approximate subgroups are locally stable by product} asserts that the restriction of the group operations of $G$ to some neighbourhood of the identity in $\L$ gives rise to a structure of a \emph{local topological group}.
 But it is well-known that a local topological group $\Omega$ with a continuous embedding into a global group $H$ can be globalised, and that the procedure gives rise to a topological group structure on the subgroup of $H$ generated by the image of $\Omega$ (see \cite{MR1406004,MR2680491} for this and more on local groups).
 The language of good models, and Theorem \ref{Theorem: Characterisation of good models} in particular, can be used to achieve the same result for the whole of $\L$ (more precisely the pair $(\L, \Gamma)$) instead of an open subset of $\L$ - thus proving Theorem \ref{Theorem: Closed-approximate-subgroup theorem general form}.
-Unsurprisingly, the globalisation procedure is similar in spirit to the proof below (i.e. we use the existing topology on $\L$ to build a topology on the group it generates that is more relevant than the induced topology).

 \begin{proof}[Proof of Theorem \ref{Theorem: Closed-approximate-subgroup theorem general form}.]
 For all $\gamma \in \Gamma$ let $U(\gamma)$ be the neighbourhood of the identity such that $\gamma\L^4\gamma^{-1} \cap U(\gamma) \subset \L^2$ (Lemma \ref{Lemma: Closed approximate subgroups are locally stable by product}).
 Choose a neighbourhood basis for the identity $\mathcal{B}$ made of closed subsets in $G$ and define $\mathcal{B}_{\L}$ as the family of subsets $\{ \L^2 \cap U^{-1}U | U \in \mathcal{B}\}$.
 The subsets in $\mathcal{B}_{\L}$ are all contained in and commensurable to $\L^2$ by Lemma \ref{Lemma: Intersection of commensurable subsets}.
 Take any $U \in\mathcal{B}$ and any $\gamma \in \Gamma$ and choose $V \in \mathcal{B}$ such that $\gamma (V^{-1}V)^2\gamma^{-1} \subset U(\gamma)\cap U$.
 Then